oasis-open/cti-documentation/stix/compare.md

 The generic TTP (tactics, techniques, procedures) and Exploit Target types from STIX 1.X have been split into separate top-level objects (Attack Pattern, Malware, Tool and Vulnerability) with specific purposes in STIX 2.

+**Note**: The IDs in these examples have been simplified to them easier to read.
+STIX 2 requires that IDs contain UUIDs after the `--`.

 <div class="row">
 <div class="col-md-7" markdown="1">
 {:.text-center}